Coarse-Grid Selection Using Simulated Annealing: Simulated annealing

 \subsection{Benchmark results}

 A natural comparison is with that of the greedy strategy~\cite{maclachlan2007greedy}, which we provide in the following numerical results.
-For the structured-grid discretizations, we have also explored ``hand-tuned'' optimization strategies to try and maximize the size of the global F-set while satisfying the constraint.
+For the structured-grid discretizations, we have also explored optimization ``by hand'', meaning pencil-and-paper analysis of strategies that try and maximize the size of the global F-set while satisfying the constraint.

 For the five-point finite-difference stencil of the Laplacian on a uniform 2D mesh, for any value $\frac{1}{2}<\theta<\frac{4}{7}$, the diagonal dominance criterion will be satisfied if every $F$-point has at least one $C$-neighbour.
-An optimal strategy~\cite{rlpaper} for this case arises by dividing the fine mesh into ``X-pentominos'', sets of five grid points with one center point and its four cardinal neighbours, plus edge/corner cases where only a subset of an X-pentomino is needed.
+An optimal strategy~\cite{ATag_etal_2021a} for this case arises by dividing the fine mesh into ``X-pentominos'', sets of five grid points with one center point and its four cardinal neighbours, plus edge/corner cases where only a subset of an X-pentomino is needed.
 Then, the $C$-set can be selected as the center points of each X-pentomino (or subset of one), with the remaining points assigned to the $F$-set.
 In an ideal case (e.g., with periodic boundary conditions, or minimal edge cases), this leads to an $F$-set with size equal to $4/5$ of the size of $\Omega$.
 Such a coarsening is shown in the left panel of~\cref{fig:cfnodes_byhand_struc_geom_FDE_11sq}.
 Note that some points adjacent to Dirichlet BCs are naturally chosen as coarse points in this strategy, despite their inherent diagonal dominance, because they are center points of an X-pentomino that includes just one point in the region away from the boundary.
 These could be equally well treated by making the interior point in these X-pentominos a $C$-point and leaving the center point on the boundary as an $F$-point, but there is no advantage to doing so.

 For the nine-point bilinear finite-element discretization of the Laplacian on a uniform 2D mesh, for any value of $\theta$ less than $4/7$, the diagonal dominance criterion will be satisfied if every $F$-point has at least two $C$-neighbours.
 Here, we partition the points (again except those adjacent to a Dirichlet boundary) into square subdomains of size $3\times 3$, and select two points consistently in each subdomain as $C$-points.
 In an ideal case, where we can fill the domain with $3\times 3$ ``bricks'', this leads to an $F$-set with $7/9$ of the size of $\Omega$.
 Such a coarsening is shown in the right panel of~\cref{fig:cfnodes_byhand_struc_geom_FDE_11sq}.
 When the domain cannot be filled perfectly with $3\times 3$ bricks, the remaining square/rectangular regions still require one or two $C$ points to be selected, reducing the optimal size of the resulting $F$ set.